anmolm96/MyProject/StartUps.md

   * a tiny bit of new users, company booms.
   * Relentless operating motive: Move fast, break things
   * While maintaining quality.
 And always keep momentum.

+Lecture 3 (Before the Startup):
+* Don't start a startup in college You can only be in your early 20s once.
+* Startups consume your life.
+Don't try to start a startup.
+* Work on side projects (aka Hackathon projects).
+* When these projects start to consume your time, you will realize that it is a
+* good product.
+Just Learn.

+Lecture 4 ()